An Attitude with Gratitude

 2. Thankful Thursdays: In the spirit of Thanksgiving, plan a day of gratitude each week throughout the year.
 Children can make a list or draw a picture of all the people and things in their lives to be thankful for each week.
 They can keep track of what they have done for others, as well as what others have done for them.
 You can help them plan a random act of kindness for the following week.
 Soon they will develop the spirit of Thanksgiving during every season of the year.

 4. Thank You Notes: Children should get in the habit of writing notes to express appreciation.
 Not just for birthday or holiday gifts, but for those who give their time or help with projects.
-Write letters to teachers, neighbors, firefighters, police officers, the pediatrician, the scout leader, or the choir director to recognize their time and effort.
+Write letters to teachers, neighbors, firefighters, police officers, the pediatrician, or the choir director to recognize their time and effort.
 Cyber kids can send thanks via email.

 Money is not the essential factor in helping others.
 Children need to learn giving of themselves is the most important gift they can offer.
 Doing for others is the best way to develop an attitude of gratitude in your youngster.